 Name: Suparno Banerjee

-Title: Vice President of Government
+Title: Vice President of Government and Cities

 Suparno Banerjee is Vice President of Government and cities market segment for Nokia.
 In this role he leads a global team that shapes Nokia’s Smart City and Public Sector strategy as well as business development efforts to help city administrations and other public sector organizations address their strategic priorities through digital transformation.
 The team also develops initiatives that extend Nokia’s value proposition to emerging areas, create new partnership models and for Nokia, expand its markets and drive long-term revenue growth.